cs107-undefined/Undefined_AD/docs/sphinx_files/_build/html/_sources/index.rst.txt

 - In the reverse mode, we implemented a two-step approach to recover the partial derivative, and eventually trace backwards for the final derivative results.
 For details about the implementation, refer to our *implementation* section.

+- Our design of the software is friendly for the users in command-line interaction, and our codes are well encapsulated and modularized.

 Implementation of the ``forward`` and ``reverse`` mode to automatically calculate derivative.

 Build computational graphs in the ``reverse`` mode.